Flawedspirit/FlawedspiritOC/OpenComputers-Reactor-Control/README.md

 Please note that to keep the code (relatively) simple, the program makes a few assumptions; those being:

-* A Tier 3 Computer (requires at least a Tier 2 Graphics Card and Internet Card)
+* A Tier 3 Computer
+* A Tier 2 or better Graphics Card
+* An Internet Card
-* One Tier 2 monitor of dimensions 5 wide by 3 tall
+* One Tier 2 screen OR one Tier 3 screen (for best results)
 * One reactor
-* Any number of (or none at all) turbines
+* Any number of (or zero) turbines

 ## Notes

 * Only one reactor has been tested with this program (additional reactors added AT OWN RISK)
 * Data for only 6 turbines will display onscreen
+* Data for up to 28 turbines will display onscreen if using a Tier 3 screen
 * Data for ALL turbines will still be tallied in the 'totals' row
 * By default, the program updates once every 2 seconds, though the rate is adjustable